Fasting | Stages | #1 | #2 | #3 | #4 | #5 | Conclusion | FAQ | Studies

 Since growth hormones are so effective, their use in competitions is even considered doping.

-Based on these five stages of fasting, you can decide for yourself how long the intermittent should last for your health goals.
+Based on these five stages of fasting, you can decide how long the intermittent should last for your health goals.

-However, if you want faster and more efficient results, you can combine intermittent fasting with the keto diet.
+However, you can combine intermittent fasting with the keto diet for faster and more efficient results.

 Like fasting, the keto diet aims to deplete glycogen stores and tap into body fat for energy.

-If you’re already in ketosis at the beginning of the fast, you’ll have a clear starting advantage.
+You’ll have a clear starting advantage if you’re already in ketosis at the beginning of the fast.
 This way, you don’t have to consume glycogen for 1-2 days before burning fat efficiently.

 Furthermore, a keto diet helps suppress hunger and protects against side effects such as headaches (Gibson et al. 201528).

-Additionally, the combination of keto and intermittent fasting offers even more health benefits.
+Additionally, combining keto and intermittent fasting offers even more health benefits.

 Suppose you’re fasting for an extended period.
-In that case, it’s crucial to break the fast with a meal that returns the proper nutrients to the body while not overwhelming the gastrointestinal tract:
+In that case, breaking the fast with a meal that returns the proper nutrients to the body while not overwhelming the gastrointestinal tract is crucial.

 What are the 5 stages of fasting?